SissayWube/UserApp/README.md

 # UserApp
-This is a simple service using Golang for storing/managing users that uses basic JWT auth for authentication.
+This is a simple service using Golang for storing/managing users and uses basic JWT auth for authentication.